RyanNielson/awesome-unity/README.md

 * [InControl (Free)](https://github.com/pbhogan/InControl) - An input manager that tames makes handler cross-platform. controller input easy.
 * [TouchKit (Free)](https://github.com/prime31/TouchKit) - Makes it easy to recognize gestures and other touch input.

+## Modeling
+* [Prototype (Free)](https://www.assetstore.unity3d.com/en/#!/content/11919) - Uses the core of ProBuilder, enabling you to build entire game levels (or objects) with speed and simplicity.

 ## Networking